borg286/sevtech/README.md

 * Feathers: In addition to the atlas, you'll need 16 for the Wild Dog Boots.
 Use shears to get 4 feathers per chicken, which kills them in the process without them running away

-* [Optional] Hemp: Dog Pelt Boots  use hemp to make 2 bundles of 8 feathers each.
+* [Optional] Hemp:  use hemp to make 2 bundles of 8 feathers each.
 The hard part is finding fully grown hemp.

-* [Optional] Keep all wild dog pelts for Dog Pelt Boots (**run much faster**, jump much higher, good armor, no fall damage).
+* [Optional]Dog Pelt Boots: Keep all wild dog pelts for Dog Pelt Boots (**run much faster**, jump much higher, good armor, no fall damage).

 * Bone blocks: Bone fossils are easily found in plains.
 Pick up at least 10-30 blocks for quick farming and homesteading